japorized/dotfiles/README.md

 ## Installation Guide for dotfiles

+**Note:** If you are on a completely new machine that does not have pip3 (or pip) do install python using your package manager first.

 1. `git clone --recursive https://github.com/japorized/dotfiles ~/dotfiles`
 2. If your system does not have the dependencies for Dotdrop, do
   ```shell